aymeric-cr/sbs-generation/README.md

   </action>
 </scenario>
 ```
-There is a file nammed (*src/main/resources/xsd/scenario.xsd*) which describes formally a well formed XML scenario file.
+The file *src/main/resources/xsd/scenario.xsd* describes what is a well formed XML scenario file.

 ## Usage